stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 heads of those carven sentinel mountains that squat eternally in the grey dusk.
 For the horned and faceless creatures there could be no danger from aught of earth, since the Great Ones themselves dread them.
-And even were unexpected things to come from the Other Gods, who are prone to oversee the affairs of earth&rsquo;s milder gods, the night-gaunts need not fear; for the outer hells are indifferent matters to such silent and slippery flyers as own not Nyarlathotep for their master, but bow only to potent and archaic Nodens.
+And even were unexpected things to come from the Other Gods, who are prone to oversee the affairs of earth's milder gods, the night-gaunts need not fear; for the outer hells are indifferent matters to such silent and slippery flyers as own not Nyarlathotep for their master, but bow only to potent and archaic Nodens.